Vap0r1ze/inscrybe-with-friends/README.md

   >
 </div>

+---

-This is a multiplayer version of the game [Inscryption](https://www.inscryption.com/) made by [Daniel Mullins](https://twitter.com/dmullinsgames).
+This is a multiplayer version of the 2nd act in the game [Inscryption](https://www.inscryption.com/).
+The orignal game made by [Daniel Mullins](https://twitter.com/dmullinsgames).

 It's fully open-source and runs in the web browser, so you can play it with your friends without having to download anything.
+Currently the only way to log in is with Discord because it was easy to do without worrying about abuse, but I want to add more options in the future.

 If you want to contribute to the project or are just curious what services I use, check out [CONTRIBUTING.md](./CONTRIBUTING.md).